Air pollution is one environmental health hazard most people are aware of, but indoor air pollution isn't as widely known.

 Do your health a favor, don't replace your plug in air fresheners with scented candles as they contain benzene and toluene, two known carcinogens.
 Try pure essential oils in a diffuser instead.
 If you just enjoy candles, consider using beeswax candles instead.

-On days when the air quality outside has a good rating (i.e., on low humidity, low pollen days where we live – check on WeatherBug app), I air out my home by opening windows to create a cross draft.
-Even better if you can do this at night when there is less chance of air pollution from nearby traffic.
+On days when the outside air quality has a good rating (i.e., on low humidity, low pollen days where we live – check on WeatherBug app), open windows to get fresh air and to create a cross draft.
+Even better if you can do this at night when there is less chance of nitrogen dioxide air pollution from nearby traffic.
 Generally, the air quality index improves overnight.

 Last, I would recommend using ceiling fans to keep the air circulating, vents opened throughout the house, and when possible leave closet and bedroom doors open for better air circulation.
 When air is circulating indoor air quality will improve faster.